druglogics/pydruglogics/paper/paper.md

 and introducing new features that expand its capabilities.
 By unifying the functionality of the three Java packages into a single Python package, PyDrugLogics simplifies the installation and software maintenance.
-Example improvements include the use of a standardized format, BoolNet [@musselBoolNetPackageGeneration2010], for loading the models, as well as visualization options (i.e. precision-recall (PR) and receiver operating characteristic (ROC) curves) and statistical analyses (i.e. repeated subsampling of the ensemble Boolean models) for robust evaluation of prediction performance.
+Example improvements include the use of a standardized format, BoolNet [@musselBoolNetPackageGeneration2010], for loading the models, as well as visualization options (i.e., precision-recall (PR) and receiver operating characteristic (ROC) curves) and statistical analyses (i.e., repeated subsampling of the ensemble Boolean models) for robust evaluation of prediction performance.
 Additional examples and comparisons of the Python and Java pipeline are available on the project wiki [@pydl-wiki].
 PyDrugLogics provides an easy-to-use, flexible, and up-to-date solution for simulating Boolean networks and predicting synergistic drug combinations for the prioritization of follow-up lab experiments.